 Average Cost to Start a Daycare Center

-- Rental of facility and remodeling
+- Rental of the facility

-Your choice of a facility is crucial in starting a daycare center.
-It’s because the location is included in the licensing requirements of your state.
 Generally, you are required to have at least 25 square feet of space per child indoors.
 Outdoors, there should be 75 square feet per kid.

 The exact remodeling cost would depend on how much improvement your location needs.